flexera-public/sca-codeinsight-reports-project-vulnerabilities/README.md

-# sca-codeinsight-reports-project-inventory
+# sca-codeinsight-reports-project-vulnerabilities

-The sca-codeinsight-reports-project-inventory repository is a example report for Revenera's Code Insight product.
-This report allows a user to get a quick high level summary of the inventory items within a project
+The sca-codeinsight-reports-project-vulnerability report is a example report for Revenera's Code Insight product.
+This report allows a user to get a project level view based on the vulnerabilities associated to the inventory items.

 This repository utilizes [Bootstrap](https://getbootstrap.com/) and [DataTables](https://datatables.net/) for the creation of the report file